 - Attempt to pull over where safe so that you’re not obstructing other vehicles

 - Leave the car through the left-hand door and ensure you’re wearing light coloured or hi-vis clothes.

 - Place your warning triangle 45 metres (147 feet) behind you’re vehicle (about 60 paces).
 However, do not do this if you have broken down on a motorway.

 - If visibility is poor, or at night, keep your sidelights on and make sure where you’re stood isn’t stopping other road users from seeing them.

 - Call your breakdown provider for assistance and recovery.

 Conventional breakdown policies have restrictions due to the vehicle dimensions and do not provide cover for hire vehicles, meaning your hirers could be left stranded.
-At Alan Boswell Group we offer two Self-Drive Hire specific RAC Breakdown Policy’s which provide UK only and UK & European cover, without restrictions to vehicle dimensions and regardless of who is driving the vehicle.
+At Alan Boswell Group we offer Call Assist breakdown cover which provides UK only and UK & European cover, without restrictions to vehicle dimensions and regardless of who is driving the vehicle.

-To discuss adding on RAC Breakdown cover to your policy, contact the Self-Drive Hire team on 01603 649744 or by email.
+To discuss adding on Call Assist breakdown cover to your policy, contact the Self-Drive Hire team on 01603 649744 or by email.